 What do I need to get started?

 You don’t have to be a qualified lawyer, or to have previously studied law, to qualify as a costs lawyer.
-The entry requirements are as follows:

 What are the education requirements?

 The Association of Costs Lawyers (ACL) is the representative body for Costs Lawyers and is responsible for the training required to qualify.

 The Association of Cost Lawyers Training (ACLT), is the training arm of the ACL and delivers the only course leading to qualification as a Costs Lawyer.